Skip to content

 collection = db.require_collection("items", dim=128, drop_if_exists=True)

-IDs and vectors
+IDs and Internal IDs

 Dense vectors are stored as float32 by default.
 Use dtypes="float16" when you want half-precision vector storage: